-As Canada’s leading research the Centre for Planetary Science and Space Exploration (CPSX) at Western University is home to a collection of nearly 300 meteorites and provides a means for our researchers and students to examine and explore planetary materials and processes.
+As Canada’s leading research center, the Institute for Earth and Space Exploration at Western University is home to a collection of nearly 300 meteorites and provides a means for our researchers and students to examine and explore planetary materials and processes.
 This collection contains a spectacular range of international and Canadian observed fall meteorites including the main mass of the Dresden ordinary chondrite (1939), large portions of the Tagish Lake carbonaceous chondrite (2000), and the Grimsby ordinary chondrite (2009).

 Western Meteorite Collection